junxit/us-congress-bills-111/metadata.md

 - 2010-09-22 — Placed on the Union Calendar, Calendar No. 360.
 - 2010-09-22 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-618, Part I.
 - 2010-09-22 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-618, Part I.
+- 2010-09-23 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.